 There are 2x PCI-E x1 slots on it which share the bandwidth with the third PCI-E x16 slot and if any one of them are occupied, the PCI-E x16 slot will run at X2 which is not good for any graphics card.

-On the B550 Aorus Master, only the first PCI-E x16 slot uses PCI lanes from CPU and shares bandwidth with the primary 2nd and 3rd M.2 connector which will make it run at an X8 mode if an NVME SSD is installed in the 2nd or 3rd M.2 connector while this isn’t the case on the Taichi.
+On the B550 Aorus Master, only the first PCI-E x16 slot uses PCI lanes from the CPU and shares bandwidth with the primary 2nd and 3rd M.2 connector which will make it run at an X8 mode if an NVME SSD is installed in the 2nd or 3rd M.2 connector while this isn’t the case on the Taichi.
 Taichi, though has one less M.2 slot but installing a second M.2 NVME SSD won’t make the primary PCI-E x16 slot run at X8.

 On Taichi there are only 4x SATA ports but on Aorus Master there are 6, but the Taichi doesn’t have any restriction on using all of them while the Aorus Master has its PCI-E x16_2(Third PCI-E x16) slot sharing bandwidth with the SATA 3, 4, and 5 ports.
 If any of these SATA ports are used, the PCI-E x16_2 will run at X2 mode.
-So, in my opinion, Aorus Master is an inferior option than the Taichi even though it has more M.2 connectors and SATA ports.
+So, in my opinion, Aorus Master is an inferior option to the Taichi even though it has more M.2 connectors and SATA ports.

 B550 Taichi has overall better troubleshooting features than the B550 Aorus Master.
 On the Aorus Master, you will get an Error Code Display and Debug LEDs along with a Q-Flash Plus button at the I/O for updating the Bios.

 Except for the Debug LEDs, the Taichi has all of them and some more basic features which are required for easy troubleshooting.
 On it, you will find an Error Code Display, Power and Reset buttons, Clear CMOS button onboard and at the I/O, and a Bios Flashback button.
-If you know how to use the Error Code Display AKA Dr. Debug with LEDs, then you won’t need the Debug LEDs anyway.
+If you know how to use the Error Code Display AKA Dr Debug with LEDs, then you won’t need the Debug LEDs anyway.
 You can check out these Debu Error Codes if you want to know what each code means.

 Cooling and Aesthetics